March 6, 2020

-When you have a lapse in coverage (meaning, you don’t have insurance for a period of time), you’ll be penalized by paying more for insurance later, no matter your insurance provider.
-It’s better to keep your coverage—even if it’s state minimum—than to not have coverage at all.
+When you have a lapse in coverage—meaning, you don’t have insurance for a period of time—you’ll be penalized by paying more for insurance later, no matter your insurance provider or whether the lapse was intentional or accidental.

-What is a lapse in insurance coverage?
+What does it mean to have a lapse in coverage?

-A lapse can be due to cancellation from not paying, not renewing a policy when it ends, or getting dropped by the insurance company after too many accidents or tickets.
-Sometimes traveling abroad or simply no longer needing to drive can be a reason for a gap in coverage.
+A lapse can be due to cancellation from not paying your premiums, not renewing a policy when it ends, or from getting dropped by an insurance company after too many accidents or tickets.
+Sometimes traveling abroad or not needing to drive for a time can be the reason someone ends up with a gap in their auto insurance coverage.